w8oo/ai-calendar-generator/README.md

 ## What It Does

-**AI Calendar Generator** takes your text (e.g., "Meeting on Jan 15, 2024, at 3 PM"), sends it to Google AI (Gemini), and creates a `.ics` file.
+**AI Calendar Generator** takes your text (e.g., "Meeting on Jan 15, 2024, at 3 PM"), sends it to an AI, and creates a `.ics` file.
 You can download the file or click a button to add it directly to your calendar.

 ---